 Quiz: Are You a SuperGay or a SuperAlly?

-After traveling through 11 countries and completing 40 SuperGay, SuperTrans, SuperQueer and SuperAlly interviews, Jenni and I have noticed that the extraordinary LGBT individuals we’ve interviewed all share certain Superhero characteristics.
+After traveling through 11 countries and completing 40 SuperGay, visit this site SuperTrans, SuperQueer and SuperAlly interviews, Jenni and I have noticed that the extraordinary LGBT individuals we’ve interviewed all share certain Superhero characteristics.
 Are you one of them?
 Take our quiz to find out…

 1) Y/N – Do you love yourself?
 If you’re LGBT identified, then you’ve likely gone through years of internal homophobia and struggle.
 It can be a long process before you can happily walk in a Pride parade.
 If you’re straight identified, then you’ve probably had to think hard about the homophobic attitudes that society enforces.
 We’ve all seen how much flak Finn from Glee gets for standing for his queer choir friends in front of the football team.
 How comfortable do you feel in your own skin and identity?
 This is the number one question to ask yourself before you can advocate for yourself and others.